-This type includes investments in one domestic equity fund.
-QMA's US core Equity team employs an active, systematic, bottom-up investment process based on company fundamentals to determine the relative attractiveness of all stocks within a broad universe using their proprietary stock selection model.
+This fund includes QMA US Core Equity, which employs an active, systematic, bottom-up investment process based on company fundamentals to determine the relative attractiveness of all stocks within a broad universe using their proprietary stock selection model.
 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.
+The redemption notice period is five days with daily redemptions available.